Bioindicator: Frogs and toads

 Amphibians, particularly anurans (frogs and toads), are increasingly used as bioindicators of contaminant accumulation in pollution studies.
 Anurans absorb toxic chemicals through their skin and their larval gill membranes and are sensitive to alterations in their environment.
 They have a poor ability to detoxify pesticides that are absorbed, inhaled, or ingested by eating contaminated food.
 This allows residues, especially of organochlorine pesticides, to accumulate in their systems.
 They also have permeable skin that can easily absorb toxic chemicals, making them a model organism for assessing the effects of environmental factors that may cause the declines of the amphibian population.
 These factors allow them to be used as bioindicator organisms to follow changes in their habitats and in ecotoxicological studies due to humans increasing demands on the environment.

 Knowledge and control of environmental agents is essential for sustaining the health of ecosystems.
 Anurans are increasingly utilized as bioindicator organisms in pollution studies, such as studying the effects of agricultural pesticides on the environment.
 Environmental assessment to study the environment in which they live is performed by analyzing their abundance in the area as well as assessing their locomotive ability and any abnormal morphological changes, which are deformities and abnormalities in development.
 Decline of anurans and malformations could also suggest increased exposure to ultra-violet light and parasites.
 Expansive application of agrochemicals such as glyphosate have been shown to have harmful effects on frog populations throughout their lifecycle due to run off of these agrochemicals into the water systems these species live and their proximity to human development.

 Pond-breeding anurans are especially sensitive to pollution because of their complex life cycles, which could consist of terrestrial and aquatic living.
 During their embryonic development, morphological and behavioral alterations are the effects most frequently cited in connection with chemical exposures.
 Effects of exposure may result in shorter body length, lower body mass and malformations of limbs or other organs.
 The slow development, late morphological change, and small metamorph size result in increased risk of mortality and exposure to predation.

 Crustaceans

 Crayfish have also been hypothesized as being suitable bioindicators, under the appropriate conditions.
+One example of use is an examination of accumulation of microplastics in the digestive tract of red swamp crayfish (Procambarus clarkii) being used as a bioindicator of wider microplastics pollution.

+Bats

+Bats respond noticeably to environmental changes and have therefore been suggested as potentially valuable bioindicators.
+Although the number of studies is still relatively small, existing evidence suggests that bats are likely to be excellent indicators in environments like rivers, forests, and urban areas.
+Nevertheless, further research across large geographic regions is necessary, and building research networks is essential to achieve this.
+There are also some challenges in using bats as bioindicators, including the difficulty of distinguishing cryptic species and identifying flying bats through their calls.
+Additionally, it is often challenging to determine which environmental factors shape bat distribution and behaviour.